Karabo-Seipelo/design-system-2025/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Contributing

+We welcome contributions to improve the design system.
+Please follow the guidelines below:

+- Fork the repository
+- Create a new branch for your feature or bugfix
+- Submit a pull request with a detailed description of your changes

+## License

+This project is licensed under the MIT License.

 ## Learn More